 - A yard or outdoor space your puppy can call her own

 - A crate or small area to use for confinement training

-Feed on a schedule: Puppies, as do most animals, possess a reflex called the "gastro-colic reflex".
-Put simply, when a pup eats a meal, its stomach is stimulated, which in turn stimulates its lower bowels.
-This is why they usually feel the need to defecate after eating.
+Successful house training is rooted in a schedule.
+Keeping your dog on a regular schedule of feeding, walking, eliminating, and sleeping will help give the dog structure, and will teach her the appropriate times to go.
+Puppies possess a reflex called the "gastro-colic reflex,” which means when a pup eats a meal, the stomach is stimulated, which in turn stimulates the lower bowels.
+This is why dogs usually feel the need to defecate about 30 minutes after eating.

 Because of this reflex, veterinarians recommend that puppies be fed at regular scheduled times.
-Knowing that they will likely need to relieve themselves after eating, you can then take them outside after a meal.
-Allowing them access to food all day long makes more work for owners since they then have to be prepared to take their pet out every time it eats something.
+Knowing that your dog will likely need to relieve themselves after eating, you can then take her outside after a meal.
+It is not recommended to allow your puppy access to food all day long, as this makes more work for owners since they then have to be prepared to take their pet out every time the pup eats something.

 Take your puppy out after each meal, first thing in the morning, and last thing at night.
 You should also be sure to hurry your puppy outdoors after she wakes from a nap, when you return from short trips and your puppy has been left alone, or when your puppy begins to pace or circle the floor.

 When you take your dog outside, be sure to go with her.
 You can’t expect her to know what to do if you just open the back door and shoo her outside.

 Dogs learn by association.
 Pick one or two areas of the yard that are appropriate for your dog to use as her “bathroom” areas.
 When she urinates or defecates, praise her as if she’s just won the Nobel Prize and then bring her indoors immediately.
 This way, she will associate eliminating outdoors with receiving praise.